daneroo/elixir-garden/README.md

 ## Sub Project setup

-When you `mix new`: if you want linter support add this dependency to `mix.exs`:
+When you `mix new`: if you want linter support add this dependency to `mix.exs`.
+You should also do `mix deps.get`.

 ```elixir
   defp deps do